Plex unveils a one-stop streaming guide for Netflix, Hulu, and more

 The new TV guide wars

 At the outset, Plex’s universal streaming guide is less refined than some others.
-It doesn’t try to personalize recommendations based on what you’ve previously watched or added to your watch list, and it doesn’t offer any way to track which seasons or episodes you’ve already seen.
+It doesn’t try to personalize recommendations based on what you’ve previously watched or added to your watch list, and you have to manually flag individual seasons or shows as watched after you click through on them to another streaming service.
 Williams says more personalization is coming, but right now Reelgood and JustWatch do a better job on both fronts.

 But unlike those guides, Plex also serves as a source of content unto itself.
 Its ad-supported TV service includes more than 50,000 movies and TV shows, along with more than 250 linear channels.
 (Those channels are separate from what’s on cable, with offerings such as Newsy, Crackle, and Johnny Carson TV.)
 Last year, Plex said it had 25 million registered users on its platform.